-In connection with the Company's 2008 purchase of the portion of the Bloomfield campus that Kaman Aerospace Corporation had leased from NAVAIR, the Company assumed responsibility for environmental remediation at the facility as may be required under the Transfer Act and continues the effort to define the scope of the remediation that will be required by the Connecticut Department of Environmental Protection ("CTDEP").
+In connection with the Company's 2008 purchase of the portion of the Bloomfield campus that Kaman Aerospace Corporation had leased from NAVAIR, the Company assumed responsibility for environmental remediation at the facility as may be required under the Transfer Act and is currently remediating the property under the guidance of the Connecticut Department of Environmental Protection ("CTDEP").
 The assumed environmental liability of \$10.3 million was determined by taking the undiscounted estimated remediation liability of \$20.8 million and discounting it at a rate of 8%.
 This remediation process will take many years to complete.
-The total amount paid to date in connection with these environmental remediation activities is \$11.9 million.
-At December 31, 2016, the Company had \$3.1 million accrued for these environmental remediation activities.
-A portion (\$1.0 million) of the accrual related to this property is included in other accruals and payables, and the balance is included in other long-term liabilities.
+The total amount paid to date in connection with these environmental remediation activities is \$12.9 million.
+At December 31, 2017, the Company had \$2.6 million accrued for these environmental remediation activities.
+A portion (\$0.6 million) of the accrual related to this property is included in other current liabilities, and the balance is included in other long-term liabilities.
 Although it is reasonably possible that additional costs will be paid in connection with the resolution of this matter, the Company is unable to estimate the amount of such additional costs, if any, at this time.